Harris-Courage & Grady, PLLC

 Debt reduction is rarely the best strategy to eliminate debts, and it is never smart to hire anyone to do it for you.
 If you truly cannot file bankruptcy and you have sufficient cash to pay the creditor all at once, then it might make sense for you to try debt reduction on your own.
 Make sure, if you get any agreement from a creditor, to have it in writing before you pay them.
 Also, be aware that the creditor will be sending the IRS notice of the agreement.
 The IRS will require that you pay taxes on the unpaid portion written off by the creditor.

 Bankruptcy is usually the quickest and easiest way to get out of debt.
-Call our office to get your questions answered at 855-269-2889.
+Call our office to get your questions answered.
 It’s free, confidential, and there’s no obligation.